 The laneway pictured in the above photo extends north from Richmond Street, west of Portland.
-It seems to be one of the favourites of Rick Mercer when he films his “rants” and rages in his inimitable style about some issue or other.
+It seems to be one of the favourites of Rick Mercer when he films his “rants” and rages in his inimitable style about some issue or another.
 His biting words are outrageously funny but also contain a great deal of truth.
 Another alley he frequently employs runs parallel with Queen Street West, extending from Portland to Bathurst Street.
 It is known as Graffiti Alley.

 Rick Mercer personally writes the material for the “rants” and walks past the graffiti in the laneways as he talks.
 You may recognize some of the graphics below.
 Most of them were created by Uber5000, one of the most prolific graffiti artists in the city.
-He came to Toronto from Nova Scotia and has numerous pieces of art on the walls in Graffiti Alley and the surrounding laneways, as well as in the Kensington Market.
+He came to Toronto from Nova Scotia and has painted numerous pieces of colourful art on the walls in Graffiti Alley and the surrounding laneways, as well as in the Kensington Market.
 I have also seen his work on Queen Street West and on Spadina, commissioned by the owners of the shops.